IMAGINE THE NEWS

 • Grandmothers who “just got tired of pretending they weren’t angry”

 “It’s not about Left or Right,” said Brenda Holstein, a retired factory worker from Michigan.
-“It’s about not letting a handful of data lords turn the rest of us into frightened renters with no say in how this world works.”
+“It’s about not letting a handful of data lords turn the rest of us into frightened renters with no say in how the world works.”

 Meanwhile, on the streets, the chant is simple: “We built the empire.
-And we can unbuild it.”
+And we can un-build it.”

 Picture